7 Steps To Automate Your Finances. Here’s How To Get Started

 Financial experts recommend having an emergency fund.
 An emergency fund protects you from financial calamities – accidents, injuries, layoffs, or car problems.
 You can use a high-yield savings account to earn interest income while you save.

 Some personal finance experts recommend saving $1,000 in your emergency fund.
 Due to inflation, others recommend saving at least $3,000 in your emergency fund.
-Saving $50 or $100 a month will allow you to amass a balance quickly.
+Saving $50 or $100 monthly will allow you to amass a balance quickly.

 Link Your Credit Card